bjss-data-academy/apache-spark-databricks/spark-unit-testing.md

 If the SUT is a function, the test should depend only on the inputs and outputs of that function.
 Not anything implemented nor assumed inside that function.

-> Test behaviour not implementation is really important
+> Testing behaviour not implementation is __really important__ if you want to avoid massive pain as the code is changed

 ## Write functions that work on DataFrames
 Our data transforms are best expressed as a function that takes one or more dataframes as input, and returns a dataframe as output: